-While I’m pretty sure that this topic has been talked about a lot on “the big internet”, I will do my best to show you lots more examples of how to make a dollhouse out of cardboard 😉
+While I’m pretty sure that this topic has been talked about a lot on “the big internet”, I will do my best to show you lots more examples of how to make a DIY cardboard dollhouse 😉

 So let’s dive right into things, shall we?